John of Karpathos: It is Christ Himself that We Breathe Monday, Jan 14 2013

 [...]
 ‘For if a bird devotes itself with tender love to its nestlings, visiting them every hour, calling to them and feeding them, how much greater is My compassion towards My creatures!

-John of Karpathos: Lifted by the Wings of the Spirit Wednesday, Oct 19 2011
+John of Karpathos: Lifted by the wings of the Spirit Wednesday, Oct 19 2011

-Make every effort… never through your own negligence to be deprived of grace, even for a single moment.
+johnkarpathosMake every effort… never through your own negligence to be deprived of grace, even for a single moment.

 If you manage to avoid falling, if you succeed in leaping over the barrier formed by impassioned thoughts, and if you overcome the unclean provocations that the enemy in his ingenuity continually suggests to you, do not ignore the gift conferred on you from above.